dataswift/open-source-developer-portal/app/resources/customer-verification/business-verified-customers.md

 ### Create a verified business Customer

-To create a verified business Customer, use the [Create Customer](https://docsv2.dwolla.com/#new-customer) endpoint:
+To create a verified business Customer, use the [create a customer](https://docsv2.dwolla.com/#create-a-customer) endpoint:

 ```raw
 POST /customers